-I think that being explicitly taught spelling rules is again a very good idea, because spelling rules are not straight forward, as we learned before.
+I think that being explicitly taught spelling rules is again a very good idea, because spelling rules are not straightforward at all, as we’ve learned before.

-As opposed to Children Learning Reading, All About Reading / All About Spelling is not a digital product that you download and print out at home.
+As opposed to Children Learning Reading, All About Reading/All About Spelling is not a digital product that you download and print out at home.
 This curriculum have traditional textbooks and physical materials that will be delivered home.

-They have 4 reading levels, and then 7 spelling levels.
+They have 4 reading levels, and 7 spelling levels.

 You can do a placement test from their site.
-You can do your placement test here!
+You can do it here!

 - Get free pre-reading samples (go all the way down to the section ‘See Inside Pre-Reading Materials’)